ignc-research/arena-rosnav/docs/Imitation_Learning.md

 #### 0. Running long training jobs using Screen (OPTIONAL)

-The training jobs will run up to 12 hours, so it can be a good idea to run them using Screen.
+The training jobs can run up to several days, so it can be a good idea to run them using Screen.
 This way you can create a virtual session which will keep running on the server, even if the SSH connection is interrupted.

 Alternatively, you can also use ```tmux```.